 Kubernetes Proxy allows you to access core components of Kubernetes.
 Such as API, Kubernetes Dashboard, etc. In order to use Kubernetes proxy, you will need to ensure proper configurations are in place on your system where you are accessing it from.
-If you are remotely managing Kubernetes Cluster, I recommend following few of my articles below.
+If you are remotely managing Kubernetes Cluster, I recommend following a few of my articles below.

 - Setup Kubernetes Cluster in Ubuntu 16.04.